adjohnston85/Lamia/snakemake/README.md

 - **Configuration:** The pipeline's behavior is governed by the `config.yaml` file.
 This configuration file specifies reference genome paths, sample details, and other configuration options, detailed below.

-- **Workflow Control:** The `Snakefile` orchestrates the workflow by including rules, and managing their dependencies.
+- **Workflow Control:** The `Snakefile` orchestrates the workflow by setting which rules to include and managing their dependencies.

 ## Usage